Keyboard shortcuts

 If any of these feel fuzzy, revisit the module before starting.
 This capstone assumes you’ve internalized them.

-📋 Summary: Overview & Design Philosophy
+📋 Key Takeaways: Overview & Design Philosophy

 💡 Architecture Design